 Section 11 - The Probate Service

 When a person dies somebody has to deal with their estate (money property and possessions left) by collecting in all the money, paying any debts and distributing what is left to those people entitled to it.
-Probate is the court's authority; given to a person or persons to administer a deceased person's estate and the document issued by the Probate Service is called a Grant of Representation7.
+Probate is the court's authority; given to a person or persons to administer a deceased person's estate and the document issued by the Probate Service is called a Grant of Representation6.
 This document is usually required by the asset holders as proof to show the correct person or persons have the Probate Service's authority to administer a deceased person's estate.

-In October to December 2015, 64,293 grants of representation were issued (Table 21).
+In January to March 2016, 62,574 grants of representation were issued (Table 21).
 Grants of representation are known as either:

 - Probate (when the deceased person left a valid will and an executor is acting).
-These made up 78% of grants in October to December 2015. - Letters of administration with will (when a person has left a valid will but no executor is acting).
-These made up 7% of grants in October to December 2015. - Letters of administration (usually when there is no valid will).
-These made up 15% of grants in October to December 2015.
+These made up 79% of grants in January to March 2016.

+- Letters of administration with will (when a person has left a valid will but no executor is acting).
+These made up 6% of grants in January to March 2016.

+- Letters of administration (usually when there is no valid will).
+These made up 15% of grants in January to March 2016.

 These different types of grants of representation appoint people known as personal representatives to administer the deceased person's estate.

-Figure 18: Grants of representation issued by the Probate Service, 2007 to 2015

-7 http://www.justice.gov.uk/courts/probate/gor
+Over a quarter of a million grants of representation were issued in 2015, up 11% on 2014 and the highest since 2007 (Table 22).
+As Figure 19 shows, this was driven by a rise in the number of probate grants, which account for more than three-quarters of grants made.

-In October to December 2015, 62% of applications were made by solicitors and 38% were personal applications.
+In January to March 2016, 62% of applications were made by solicitors and 38% were personal applications.

+-

+6 www.justice.gov.uk/courts/probate/gor

+2011

+2012

+2013

+2014

+2015

+Figure 19: Grants of representation issued by the Probate Service, 2007 to 2015

 Current structure of the Probate Service

+2008

+2009

+2010

 The Probate Service is currently made up of:

 - The Principal Registry in London

 - 11 District Probate Registries

+50,000

+0

+2007

-- 18 Probate Sub-Registries situated throughout England and Wales
+18 Probate Sub-Registries situated throughout England and Wales

-In October to December 2015, 7% of grants were issued by the Principal Registry and 93% by District Registries and Sub-Registries.
+In January to March 2016, 6% of grants were issued by the Principal Registry and 94% by District Registries and Sub-Registries.

 When a probate case is contested, The Chancery Division of the High Court deals with the matter.
 See the Guide to Court and Administrative Justice Statistics for more information on The Chancery Division.
-There were 20 contested cases in October to December 2015, and 86 for the whole of 2015, the lowest number in recent years.
+In 2015, there were 164 contested probate cases.

 Contacts

 Press enquiries on the contents of this bulletin should be directed to the MoJ or HMCTS press offices:

 Sebastian Walters

-Tel: 020 3334 3529 Email: sebastian.walters@justice.gsi.gov.uk
+Tel: 020 3334 3529

-Mark Kram

-Tel: 020 3334 6697 Email: mark.kram@hmcts.gsi.gov.uk
+Email: sebastian.walters@justice.gsi.gov.uk

+Camilla Marshall

+Tel: 0203 334 3531

+Email: camilla.marshall@justice.gsi.gov.uk

 Other enquiries about these statistics should be directed to the Justice Statistics Analytical Services division of the MoJ:

 Bridgette Miles

-Ministry of Justice 102 Petty France London SW1H 9AJ Tel: 020 3334 4571 Email: statistics.enquiries@justice.gsi.gov.uk
+Ministry of Justice 102 Petty France London SW1H 9AJ

+Tel: 020 3334 4571

+Email: statistics.enquiries@justice.gsi.gov.uk

 General enquiries about the statistics work of the MoJ can be emailed to statistics.enquiries@justice.gsi.gov.uk

-General information about the official statistics system of the UK is available from http://statisticsauthority.gov.uk/about-the-authority/uk-statistical-system
+General information about the official statistics system of the UK is available from statisticsauthority.gov.uk/about-the-authority/uk-statistical-system

-© Crown copyright Produced by the Ministry of Justice
+© Crown copyright

+Produced by the Ministry of Justice

 Alternative formats are available on request from statistics.enquiries@justice.gsi.gov.uk